 ' in Gwithian Towans, about 300 yards from the beach and with great sidelong sea views towards Godrevy Lighthouse, is this extremely smart, well-equipped and fantastically light beach house with its own small decked verandah (chairs, shower) to the side and front to take advantage of the fab view.

 Inside, excellent and considered.
-Big open-plan living/dining/kitchen (fridge-freezer) with TV, glass dining table, comfortable seating and French windows to decking.
-Two bedrooms – a neat white double with vaulted ceiling, and a good-sized single with big doors so this space can be left open to the living room.
-Very smart shower-room with washing machine neatly hidden in a cupboard, and separate loo.
+Big open-plan living/dining/kitchen (fridge-freezer) with TV/DVD, glass dining table, comfortable seating and French windows to decking.
+Two bedrooms ' a neat white double with vaulted ceiling, and a good-sized single with big doors so this space can be left open to the living room.
+Very smart shower-room with washer-drier neatly hidden in a cupboard, and separate loo.
 No children under 4.
 A really modern, comfortable beachside home.